worthpointlabs/terratest/examples/azure/terraform-azure-vm-example/README.md

 Check out [test/azure/terraform_azure_vm_test.go](/test/azure/terraform_azure_vm_test.go) to see how you can write automated tests for this module.

-Note that the Virtual Machine madule creates a Microsoft Windows Server Image with a managed disk, availability set and network configuration for demonstration purposes.
+Note that the Virtual Machine module creates a Microsoft Windows Server Image with a managed disk, availability set and network configuration for demonstration purposes.

 **WARNING**: This module and the automated tests for it deploy real resources into your Azure account which can cost you money.
 The resources are all part of the [Azure Free Account](https://azure.microsoft.com/en-us/free/), so if you haven't used that up,